 Dresses and skirts: Maxi dresses and skirts are often stretchy material or elastic waisted and pair well with jackets or sweaters for use in a variety of seasons.
 Full skirts with layers or pleats typically accommodate braces that cover the pelvis.
 Shift dresses conceal the brace or rib/hip prominences and can be combined with statement jewelry to add some pizazz.
 A dress with an elastic waist built in or with black paneling on the side add the illusion of a waistline.

-Shopping for scoliosis: When shopping for clothes to wear with your brace it is important to remember to go shopping for clothes with your brace on.
-Often, going up a size is necessary to accommodate for the brace, but not always.
-Be sure that your brace is at its tightest, as clothes will fit differently if it is too loose.
+Shopping for scoliosis: When shopping for clothes to wear with your brace it is important to remember to shop with your brace on.
+Sometimes going up a size is necessary but not always.
+When shopping be sure that your brace is at its tightest, as clothes will fit differently if it is too loose.
 Although longer and flowy tops work well to hide scoliosis or a brace, you do not need to strictly avoid fitted clothing.
 Keep in mind that the brace can be warm so breathable materials are key.
 As always, comfort is most important for brace-wearing compliance, this means physical comfort as well as being comfortable with your appearance.
 If it helps, bring along a parent, trusted friend, and/or sibling that will be supportive and give a constructive opinion.

-Getting a scoliosis brace or being diagnosed with scoliosis also does not mean having to completely change your wardrobe.
+Getting a scoliosis brace or being diagnosed with scoliosis does not mean you have to completely change your wardrobe.
 Sometimes you just have to look in your closet with a different set of eyes.
 All of the suggestions we listed above are popular trends that are currently in fashion and can be helpful when deciding what to wear with scoliosis.
 Layering your clothes differently or trying out different combinations may help you use clothes you already have.
-Of course, if shopping is your thing, then go for it!
+Of course, if shopping is your thing then go for it!

-If you have other suggestions or ideas about what to wear with scoliosis that may help others please send us an email at email@example.com or comment below and we will amend or add to our suggestions!
+If you have other suggestions or ideas about what to wear with scoliosis that may help others please send us an email at firstname.lastname@example.org and we will amend or add to our suggestions!
 Happy shopping!